'Windows 10 Is Failing Us'

 Look, every OS has some stuff that pisses you off, and some bits that are half arsed.
 On MacOS you still throw drives in the bin to eject them.
 Doesn't make MacOS a "complete disaster".

 The only real major flaw in Windows 10 is the forced updates that always seem to pick the most inopportune moment.
-Well, the telemetry too maybe, but most peopl
+Well, the telemetry too maybe, but most people don't seem to care.

 Re: (Score:2)